plattysoft/Leonids/README.md

 * _setAcceleration(float acceleration, float angle)_
 * _setFadeOut(long milisecondsBeforeEnd, Interpolator interpolator)_: Utility method for a simple fade out effect using an interpolator
 * _setFadeOut(long duration)_:Utility method for a simple fade out

+You can start the particle system "in the future" if you want to have the particles already created and moving using

+_setStartTime(int time)_

 For more complex modifiers, you can use the method _addModifier(ParticleModifier modifier)_.
 Available modifiers are: